swiftlang/swift-evolution/proposals/0382-expression-macros.md

 * Revisions from the second pitch:
   * Moved SwiftPM manifest changes to a separate proposal that can explore the building of macros in depth.
 This proposal will focus only on the language aspects.
   * Simplified the type signature of the `#externalMacro` built-in macro.
-  * Added `@freestanding(expression)` to the macro to distinguish it from other kinds of macros that could come in the future.
+  * Added `@expression` to the macro to distinguish it from other kinds of macros that could come in the future.
   * Make `expansion(of:in:)` throwing, and have that error be reported back to the user.
   * Expand on how the various builtin standard library macros will work.
 * Revisions from the first pitch: